The Gouk Stone

 Photo: Andrew Wood, CC BY-SA 2.0.

-Pitcaple is a hamlet in Aberdeenshire, Scotland on the River Urie 4 miles northwest of Inverurie.
-Nearby Pitcaple Castle is a 17th-century country house which was restored by William Burn in 1830.
+Pitcaple is a hamlet in Aberdeenshire, Scotland, on the banks of the River Urie, 4 miles northwest of Inverurie.
+Nearby Pitcaple Castle dates from around 1457 and was restored by William Burn in 1835.
+There is a disused railway station.
 Pitcaple is situated 3 miles northeast of The Gouk Stone.

 The Gouk Stone